 - Assist with installation and monitoring of tree health assessment plots.

-- Use proper data recording techniques and GPS to record, compile and enter data from chemical and biological treatments and tree health assessments, including mapping.
+- Use proper data recording techniques and GPS to record, compile and enter data from chemical and biological treatments and tree health assessments, including mapping and follow-up summary reports.

 - Maintain records, equipment and chemical inventory.